willianathompson/configure-ad/README.md

 </p>
 <p>
-Right-click on the _ADMINS OU and create a new user to set up a Domain Admin user.
+Right-click on the _ADMINS OU and create a new user to set up a Domain Admin user (jane_admin).
 </p>
 <p>